 Gutters tend to be an easily overlooked feature of the home, but they are crucial for many reasons.
 Faulty or clogged gutters can cause serious water damage to a home if left unrepaired.
 When preparing for a gutter replacement project, homeowners will have several options to choose from – including different materials, styles, and accessories.
-One very popular type of gutter for U.S. homes are vinyl gutters, also known as PVC gutters.
+One very popular type of gutter for U.S. homes is vinyl gutters, also known as PVC gutters.

 On this page, we cover everything you need to know before installing vinyl gutters – their benefits, average installation costs, the differences between aluminum and vinyl gutters, how to choose gutter guards, and more.